 This is, of course, a hypothetical question; few colleges currently use affirmative action based on SES in any substantial way.
 As a result, standard methods for evaluating existing policies cannot tell us how well they work.
 Moreover, college admissions and enrollment decisions at different universities are interdependent: Because students can apply to many colleges but enroll in only one, changes in admissions policies at one school may affect enrollment patterns at other schools.
 As a result, even if we knew the impacts of SES-based affirmative action in one university, those findings might not indicate what would happen if such policies were implemented in many universities.
 Given the hypothetical nature of SES-based affirmative action and the interdependent nature of the university admissions and enrollment processes, one very useful approach to understanding the potential impacts of different admissions policies is to use simulation models informed by the best available data.
-Well-designed simulations can allow rapid experimentation with a variety of policies and provide insight into the probable effects of these policies on both individual universities and on the higher education system as a whole.
-Although simulations are certainly not definitive about what would actually happen under a given policy, they can describe patterns of probable outcomes under assumptions that are derived from other research and provide guidance regarding the effectiveness of different types of policies.
-With these aims in mind, this paper uses a simulation model to investigate the dynamic effects of various types of affirmative action college admission policies on campus racial and socioeconomic diversity both at schools that use these policies and those that do not, as well as a common challenge to affirmative action that students admitted under such plans are academically out-matched by their peers.
+Well-designed simulations can allow rapid experimentation with a variety of policies and can provide insight into the probable composition effects of these policies on both individual universities and on the higher education system as a whole.
+Although simulations certainly are not definitive about what would actually happen under a given policy, they can describe patterns of probable outcomes under assumptions that are derived from other research and can provide guidance regarding the probably effectiveness of different types of policies.

+With these aims in mind, this paper uses a simulation model to investigate the dynamic effects of various types of affirmative action college admission policies on campuses' racial and socioeconomic diversity, as well as resulting changes in the average academic achievement of students, both at schools that use these policies and those that do not.
+We also examine a common challenge to affirmative action: that students admitted under such plans are academically out-matched by their peers.